CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 **Options:**
 - cols_ignore: list of columns to exclude when computing the missingness pattern.
+Ex: identifiers
 - n_clusters: set this to use K-Means instead of nonparametric clustering.

-You should store your cluster labels separately for input into the model constructor.

 **To cluster on proportion of missingness, see (tutorial)[https://ciss-vae.readthedocs.io/en/latest/missingness_prop_vignette.html] for more details.**

 # Creating a `ClusterDataset` object

-Once you've computed the cluster labels, you'll convert your dataset into a {py:class}`ciss_vae.classes.cluster_dataset.ClusterDataset`.
+After obtaining cluster labels, construct a {py:class}`ciss_vae.classes.cluster_dataset.ClusterDataset`.
+This is the object that is fed into the autotune function.

 ``` python
 from ciss_vae.classes.cluster_dataset import ClusterDataset